RothschildGames/Cryptids/races.md

 * If everyone are blocking, you gain 1E.
 * If everyone are attacking, you are immune to damage this turn.
 * If everyone are charging, you gain energy equals to the number of players.
 Opponents receive none.
+* Whenever an opponent dies you gain 1E.
+* At beginning of game choose target opponent, if he dies, you lose 5E.
+If he wins, you gain 5E.